 In part one of this article we looked at the context of account categories linking it to the picture on the box lid of a jigsaw.

 We built up an image of the five account types with their expected account balances.
 We then made the connection between the expected balance and the posting required to increase that category of account, noting that once we’d learnt how to increase then we automatically knew how to decrease, as it’s just the opposite.

 We also saw that the account categories work as pairs and opposites, so we only needed to learn half of them to know them all.

 Finally, we completed the wider context by relating the categories to financial statements.

 A business’s transaction must legally be accounted for and this is done through accounting systems which organise each transaction into an account in the general ledger.

-Because each account can be categorised into one of the six, and then all the income and expenditure goes on the Statement of Profit and Loss (SPL), everything else must go on the Statement of Financial Position (SFP).
+Because each account can be categorised into one of the five, and then all the income and expenditure goes on the Statement of Profit and Loss (SPL), everything else must go on the Statement of Financial Position (SFP).